David Benedict became the Director of Athletics at the University of Connecticut in March of 2016.

 Under Benedict, UConn has extended its exclusive sponsorship agreement with Nike through the 2022-23 academic year.
 The total value of the contract to the University from 2017-23 in combined product and cash is $32.45 million.
 Benedict also helped UConn navigate a 15-year $93 million extension for IMG (now Learfield-IMG College) to continue as its multimedia partner through 2033.

-David Benedict, who currently serves as the Chief Operating Officer for the athletics department at Auburn University, has been named the new Director of Athletics at the University of Connecticut.
-Benedict is a highly-experienced athletic administrator who served as Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10), and Arizona State (1996-2006).
+Prior to UConn, Benedict served as the Chief Operating Officer for the athletics department at Auburn University for two years.
+Benedict is a highly-experienced athletic administrator who served as the Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10) and Arizona State (1996-2006).